AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 <p>
 <small>
 <b class="note-header">Isomorphic Components</b>
 If a component can be executed on the server <em>or</em> the client it's referred to as "isomorphic".
-My above function doesn't do anything server-specific (like connect directly to a database or read a file off the server), so it could instead have been executed on the client, and React could build the Virtual DOM from it's results directly as normal.<br /><br />If a function is isomorphic, then it can be shared.
-Both server and client components can import and use them.
+My above function doesn't do anything server-specific (like connect directly to a database or read a file off the server), so it could instead have been executed on the client, and React could build the Virtual DOM from its results directly as normal.<br /><br />If a function is isomorphic, then it can be shared.
+Both Server and Client Components can import and use them.
 </small>
 </p>

-To prevent having to send this function to the client for execution, it's results need to be serialized.
+To prevent having to send this function to the client for execution, its results need to be serialized.
 Inside React's codebase this serialization format is called "flight" and the sum of data sent is called the "RSC Payload".

 My simple function's result ends up serialized into this: